Viraj2313/MovieApiApp/README.md

    ```bash
    npm install
    ```
-3. Run the frontend:
+3. Start the development server:
    ```bash
    npm run dev
    ```

-## Environment Variables
+## ⚙️ Environment Variables
-Create a `.env` file in the `frontend` and `MovieApiApp` folders with the following variables:
+Configure your environment by creating a `.env` file in both the `frontend` and `MovieApiApp` folders.

 ### Backend
 ```